 As I began healing wounds and reconciling my experiences of the past, there was a time where I walked away from this website (or “persona”) to explore Christianity much more.
 I became active in my church, and had learned about Angels and became a Certified Angel Card Reader.
 I drew closer to the man, Jesus, and his teachings, yet all the while I felt that my “church” was nature, and that I felt closest to God when I sat under a tall oak, or sat at the banks of rivers and lakes.

 In 2015, I made a discovery that would bring me full circle.
 A cousin of mine had found through genealogical research, that I had a distant relative from Scotland from the 1800s.
-I took it upon myself to research this ancestor more, and found that Rebecca Pettiecord was the granddaughter of a man named James Malcolm, who lived in the Forfarshire district of Scotland (now known as Angus) in the mid-1700s.
+I took it upon myself to research this ancestor more, and found that Rebecca Pettiecord was the granddaughter of a man named James Malcolm, who lived in the Forfarshire district of Scotland (now known as Forfar in Angus) in the mid-1700s.

 At that time in Scottish history, the system of clans was breaking apart under rulings from the British government.
 I found that those who were descendants of “Clan Malcolm” traditionally believed that they were the direct descendants of Columcille, or Saint Columba.